tharumbun/cambopedia/src/content/posts/coffee-shops-phnom-penh.md

 image: "https://cdn.cambopedia.com/img/starbucks-tk-avenue.jpg"
 categories:
   - "blog"
-series: ["Coffee Culture and Cafes of Cambodia", "03"]
+series: ["Coffee culture and cafes of Cambodia", "03"]
 ---

 Are you a remote worker in Phnom Penh?
 Need a good cafe where you can sit with your laptop to work?